yufanghou/yufanghou.github.io/_pages/about.md

 Workshop on Argumentation Knowledge Graphs](https://argkg21.argmining.org/), and [the First Quantitative Summarization – Key Point Analysis Shared Task](https://github.com/ibm/KPA_2021_shared_task). -->

 ## News

+- 10/2024 Starting from November, I will be joining [IT:U - Interdisciplinary Transformation University Austria](https://it-u.at/en/) as a founding professor for NLP.
+I'm currently seeking 2 postdoctoral researchers and 3 PhD students to join the IT:U NLP group!
+If you're passionate about advancing research in any of the following areas, I'd love to hear from you: 1) Governance of Large Language Models (LLMs); 2) Computational Argumentation and Fact-checking; 3) NLP for Science; 4) Knowledge and Reasoning.
+For more details on the positions and how to apply, please visit [the IT:U application page](https://it-u.at/en/research/research-groups/natural-language-processing/).
+Feel free to reach out to me via email (yufang.hou@it-u.at) if you're interested in joining our team or have any questions.

 - 09/2024: Our paper "[WikiContradict: A Benchmark for Evaluating LLMs on Real-World Knowledge Conflicts from Wikipedia](https://arxiv.org/abs/2406.13805)" has been accepted at the NeurIPS 2024 dataset and benchmark track.